AqueductHub/aqueductcore/docs/extensions.md

 Note, that to make a frontend and a backend talk to each other, you will need to allow browser perform cross-origin resource sharing (CORS).
-This may be done by following
+This might be done by in several ways, it's a quick hack to do so:
 [this FastAPI tutorial](https://fastapi.tiangolo.com/tutorial/cors/).
 Alternatively, you may [disable the whole security check in Chrome](https://medium.com/@beligh.hamdi/run-chrome-browser-without-cors-872747142c61).